visualive/jquery.ssc.js/readme.md

 # jQuery.ssc.js - Social Shared Count

 Can get the count that your URL has been shared on social networking sites.
-This is dependent on jQuery or Zepto.
+This is dependent on jQuery.

 [Demo & Document](https://visualive.github.io/jquery.ssc.js/)